Photographic Laboratory Workers

 Introduction

-Photographic laboratory workers or photo lab technicians develop and process photographic images from film or digital media.
+Photographic laboratory workers develop and process photographic images from film or digital media.
 They also may perform precision tasks such as editing photographic negatives and prints.
-Occassionally, they mount slides as well as sort and package finished photographic prints.
-Some of these laboratory workers are known as darkroom technicians, film laboratory technicians, and developers.
-There are approximately 11,940 photographic process workers and process...
+Occasionally, they mount slides as well as sort and package finished photographic prints.
+They may also be known as darkroom technicians, photo lab technicians, film laboratory technicians, and developers.
+There are approximately 9,200 photographic process workers and processing machine operators employed in the...

 Quick Facts